Phase diagram for a single flexible Stockmayer polymer at zero field: Conclusions

 \section{Conclusions}

-A tentative phase diagram in the limit of infinite dilution for magnetic filaments made of $N=100$ colloidal particles of identical size and magnetic momentum $\mu$ is presented as a function of the temperature and the relative strength between the attractive LJ-like interactions versus the dipolar magnetic moment, $\eta$.
-We have explored the range of parameters $T \in (0.27,~5)$ and $\eta \in [0, ~0.2]$ via numerical simulations using Langevin dynamics.
-Our results evidence a rich phase diagram in which it has been possible to characterise up to five different conformational phases and two {\em 'triple points'}.
-In the first triple point, located in the nearby region to ($T\sim 0.9$, $\eta \sim 0.1$), open chains, partially collapsed states and simple closed states will coexist, while in the second 'triple point', located in the nearby region to ($T\sim 0.6-0.8$, $\eta \sim 0.07-0.09$), the three phases in coexistence are simple closed chains, compact helicoidal states, and partially collapsed states.
+A tentative phase diagram for a single Stockmayer polymer made of $N=100$ colloidal particles of identical size and magnetic moment $\mu$ is presented as a function of the temperature and the relative strength between the attractive LJ-like interactions versus the dipolar magnetic moment, $\eta$.
+Our results, summarised in section \ref{results3aseccio}, evidence a rich phase diagram in which it has been possible to characterise up to five different conformational phases and two {\em 'triple points'}.

-The characterisation of the different transition lines has been performed mainly via the analysis of the behaviour of the specific heat $C_V$, the radius of gyration $R_g$, and the end-to-end distance $R_{ee}$.
-At low temperatures three different phases are found depending on the relative intensity of the attractive to the magnetic interaction: for low values of $\eta$ simple chain-closed structures are observed, whereas for intermediate values of $\eta$ compact helicoidal structures are developed.
-Both phases exhibit a considerable degree of anisotropy along the two major axis, where the structure is much more elongated along one of them.
-The helicoidal states become more isotropic as $\eta$ increases.
-In the limit of strong attractive interactions (large $\eta$ values), the helicoidal structure is lost and very compact disordered states with volumes close to the hexagonal-compact-package limit become the preferred states.
-Nonetheless, as figure \ref{f10}a illustrates, the filaments do not develop, in the range of sampled temperatures, a crystal order.